| Title: | Bayesian Discharge Rating Curves |

 A data frame with columns:

-Measurements of water stage in meters
+WMeasurements of water stage in meters

-Measurements of water discharge in cubic meters per second
+QMeasurements of water discharge in cubic meters per second

 Swedish Meteorological and Hydrological Institute.